 Here, on the renowned stage of the wildebeest migration, we have our first game drives in small 4x4s with a local guide over the next days.
 We are on the watch for all the wildlife for which Africa is famous from elephant to lion, cheetah, zebra, giraffe, hippo, crocodile, gazelle and warthog.

-The second night allows us a good amount of time to explore deep into this extraordinary park.
+Spending two nights in the park allows us a good amount of time to explore deep into the Mara.
 A morning balloon safari can also be arranged.

-Est. Drive Time, Day 3: 2 hours Meals: X2 Breakfasts, X2 Dinners
+Distance, Day 3: 60 kms Est. Drive Time, Day 3: 2 hours Meals: X2 Breakfasts, X2 Dinners

-Included wildlife activity: Afternoon game drives in the Masai Mara (x2), Morning game drives in the Masai
+Included wildlife activity: Afternoon game drives in the Masai Mara (x2), Morning game drives in the Masai Mara (x1)

-Mara (x1)